Chocolate Peppermint Bark Cookies

 It’s an expected Christmas flavor all rolled together in one little cookie.

-For me, it’s the perfect type of cookie I would use to round out a cookie tray or cookie gift box.
+It’s the perfect type of cookie I would use to round out a cookie tray or cookie gift box.

 chocolate peppermint bark cookies are a white plate